edoardocattapan/ardo.github.io/_posts/2022-11-16-think-simple.md

 Take a breath.
 Think simple.

-Think binary.
+Think binary also.
-Things are black or white.
+Things at some fundamental level might just be either black or white.
-If you look close enough, every shade of grey is a peculiar combination of black and white pixels.
+If you look close enough, every shade of grey is a just peculiar combination of black and white "pixels".
 Every shade of grey - every complexity - is an optical illusion of holistic perception.
 There does not need to be confusion, when complexity is debunked into simplicity.

 Think of what you want to do.
+Choose how deep to ponder the question of why.
 Do it.

 Fuck optimism and pessimism, fuck doubt, fuck hope, fuck that complex confusion.